udude17/MCW-ECR/Whiteboard design session/WDS student guide - Enterprise-ready cloud.md

 ### Customer needs

-1. Provide access to create and manage new workloads in Azure for various business units
+1. Provide access to create and manage new workloads in Azure for various business units.

-2. Identify connectivity requirements with ExpressRoute access control and availability
+2. Identify connectivity requirements with ExpressRoute access control and availability.

-3. Implement a charge back for the business units for resources they consume, while allowing each business unit to monitor their own usage
+3. Implement a charge back for the business units for resources they consume, while allowing each business unit to monitor their own usage.

-4. Apply governance to business units to control what can be created
+4. Apply governance to business units to control what can be created.

-5. Implement delegated access control for new projects within business unit subscriptions
+5. Implement delegated access control for new projects within business unit subscriptions.

-6. Implement a common resource naming standard across the organization
+6. Implement a common resource naming standard across the organization.

-7. The above governance controls must be implemented with minimum per-subscription configuration overhead, and compliance with these controls must be auditable to detect any out-of-compliance usage
+7. The above governance controls must be implemented with minimum per-subscription configuration overhead, and compliance with these controls must be auditable to detect any out-of-compliance usage.

-8. Identify a top-level strategy for building geo-redundant solutions
+8. Identify a top-level strategy for building geo-redundant solutions.

-9. Identify how Trey Research can track changes to the Azure-based deployments and prevent accidental deletion of resources
+9. Identify how Trey Research can track changes to the Azure-based deployments and prevent accidental deletion of resources.

-10. Identify a solution of providing remote access to e-commerce team contingent staff
+10. Identify a solution of providing remote access to e-commerce team contingent staff.

-11. Increase agility to speed up the on-boarding of resources to make the e-commerce team contingent staff productive more quickly
+11. Increase agility to speed up the on-boarding of resources to make the e-commerce team contingent staff productive more quickly.

-12. Ensure full-time and contingent staff for e-commerce have access to what they need, but no more
+12. Ensure full-time and contingent staff for e-commerce have access to what they need, but no more.

 ### Customer objections